ajdove/Estuary-Rich-Text-Element/README.md

 # Estuary-Rich-Text-Element
-A rich text input element for online forms
+A rich text input element I developed for online forms when something more than a simple HTML textarea is called for.
+Ideal for comment pages.
 Estuary RTE (Rich Text Element) is an input component to be used as part of a HTML form.
 It is written mostly in vanilla Javascript but I have used JQuery when benificial.

 TO INSTALL: